In a small to medium state agency this class is accountable for managing agency communications and public relations programs.

 GUIDELINES FOR JOB CLASS USE

-This class is reserved for those responsible for overseeing all communications and public relations activities in a small to medium-sized agency.
+This class is reserved for those responsible for overseeing all communications and public relations activities where the size, complexity and span of control warrant this level.

 May direct professional and clerical staff as assigned.

 EXAMPLES OF DUTIES

 Coordinates, plans and manages communications, public relations, marketing, advertising and public information activities;

 Considerable knowledge of communication methods and procedures;